Harper Estuary

 History of Harper Estuary

 The Harper Estuary is a small embayment in southern Kitsap County with a rich local history tied to the native peoples and modern development in the area.
 Pocket estuaries and salt marshes, like Harper Estuary, are important to the Puget Sound nearshore ecosystem.
 These habitats are highly productive for fish and wildlife.
-Shallow protected waters fringed by salt marsh plants provide an abundant food source and refuge for juvenile salmonid and waterfowl species.
-The Harper Park and Pier are also a focal point for local community recreation and aesthetics.
+Shallow protected waters fringed by salt marsh plants provide abundant food and refuge for juvenile salmonids and waterfowl.
+Harper Park and Pier are also focal points for local community recreation and aesthetics.
 Harper Estuary has been impacted by fill associated with former development activities.
 A brick mining and manufacturing facility was built in the southwest portion of the estuary in the early 1900s (approximately where the Harper Park ball field is today).
-When the factory was abandoned in the 1940s, the buildings were demolished, with much of the material pushed into the estuary, accompanying “clinker” bricks and spillage from barge loading.
+When the factory was abandoned in the 1940s, the buildings were demolished, with much of the material pushed into the estuary, along with “clinker” bricks and barge-loading spillage.
 Bricks associated with the history of Harper Estuary remain visible today.

 Why Restoration?

 The Harper Estuary Barrier Correction is the final phase of restoration and is the culmination of more than a decade of hard work and collaboration by many partners.
 The Harper Estuary restoration project was selected by the Washington Department of Ecology (DOE) in 2013 for funding through the Natural Resource Damage funds associated with the Cleanup Settlement Account for the ASARCO smelter site in Tacoma.
-The restoration project was designed to build on former habitat restoration conceptual planning over the past decade (e.g. PSNERP 2011) and incorporate stakeholder and community outreach input for the final project design.
+The restoration project was designed to build on conceptual planning for habitat restoration over the past decade (e.g., PSNERP 2011) and to incorporate stakeholder and community outreach input into the final project design.
 In 2016, the Washington Department of Fish and Wildlife completed several restoration actions at the site, including the removal of a fill dirt boat launch, reconnection of a tidal wetland, removal of bricks and fill, and replacement of an undersized culvert under SE Southworth Drive, which was a fish passage barrier and a barrier to tidal flows.
-This site is a priority for restoration because small estuaries like this provide important rearing habitat for juvenile fish species, such as Chinook salmon, serve many other ecosystem functions, and contribute to the health of the community.
+This site is a priority for restoration because small estuaries like this provide critical rearing habitat for juvenile fish species, such as Chinook salmon, and serve many other ecosystem functions, contributing to the health of the community.

 Harper Community Meetings